OpenEvalProject/evals/manuscripts/elife-86176/v1/manuscript.md

 **Figure 5.:** (A) In the reduced reward likelihood test bees made more rejection than acceptance responses.
 Bees accepted the highly-rewarded colour more than the low-rewarded colour, but there was no difference in rejections of the two colours.
 (B) Response times did not differ for either colour or response.
 (C) CAF curves for acceptance and rejection response.
 The accuracy of acceptance or rejection responses did not change with response time in the reduced reward likelihood test (see Figure 4F&G).
 (D) Comparing acceptance times in the easy discrimination and reduced evidence tests allowed us to compare acceptance times for stimuli with different likelihoods of reward in training.
 Bees accepted the stimuli with higher reward likelihood faster. n=20, *p<0.05 and n.s., p>0.05.

-## A minimal model for honey bee decision-making capacity
+### A minimal model for honey bee decision-making capacity

 We assessed various computational sequential sampling models to explore what kinds of computation are necessary for these capacities of decision-making.
 We used well-established abstract models of decision-making (Bogacz et al., 2006).
-Our first model had separate accumulators for acceptance or rejection responses (Pa,Pr).
+Our first model had separate accumulators for acceptance or rejection responses ($P_{a},P_{r}$).
 Both accumulators receive sensory input and they provide inputs to acceptance (A) and rejection (R) command cells, respectively (Figure 6A).
 A decision is made either when one of the command cells reaches a predetermined threshold, or when a maximal decision time is exceeded.
-In this case, the command cell (A∨R) with the highest activity determines the decision (see Materials and Methods section).
+In this case, the command cell ($A∨R$) with the highest activity determines the decision (see Materials and Methods section).
 It is more common in sequential sampling models to assume accumulators for specific stimuli, with each stimulus channel activating a different specific response.
 This structure is not biologically feasible as it would demand separate accumulators for every possible visible stimulus.
 Hence, we modelled accumulators for response (accept and reject) and provided both with sensory input.
 Simulations showed this model could neither correctly accept nor reject stimuli at above chance levels.

 ![Figure 6.](https://cdn.elifesciences.org/articles/86176/elife-86176-fig6-v1.jpg)

 **Figure 6.:** (A) A simple model with independent accumulators and command cells for acceptance and rejection was not able to reproduce the features of bee decisions.
 Correct and incorrect choices were made at equal frequency.
 (B) When cross-inhibitory feedback from the command cells was added to the model, the model was still not able to discriminate between the correct and incorrect choices, despite the number of rejections now being higher than acceptances.
-(C) A model with parallel pathways and learning cells that inhibit the accumulators with different values (i.e. ) had the ability to discriminate between stimuli, but the proportion of accepting correct colours and rejecting the incorrect colours are equal.w2r>w1r∧w2a<w1a
+(C) A model with parallel pathways and learning cells that inhibit the accumulators with different values (i.e. $w_{2r}>w_{1r}∧w_{2a}<w_{1a}$) had the ability to discriminate between stimuli, but the proportion of accepting correct colours and rejecting the incorrect colours are equal.

 We then added to the model cross-inhibitory feedback signals from command cells back to the accumulators, which are constantly active during accumulating evidence at each accumulator (Figure 6B).
 In this model, as evidence accumulates in one command cell, it dampens the accumulation of evidence in the other accumulator.
-To build a model with a higher threshold for acceptance than the rejection response we set a stronger inhibitory connection between the reject command cell and the accept accumulator (vr>va).
+To build a model with a higher threshold for acceptance than the rejection response we set a stronger inhibitory connection between the reject command cell and the accept accumulator ($v_{r}>v_{a}$).
 This difference between the strength of cross-inhibitory feedback signals makes the model more likely to reject a stimulus whenever the evidence is insufficient.
 This model did indeed reject stimuli more often than accept (Figure 6B), but it still made an equal number of correct and incorrect choices and therefore could not discriminate between correct and incorrect decisions (Figure 6B).

-To improve the accuracy of the model in acceptance responses we added learning cells and (L1andL2) to the model (Figure 6C) that receive input from the sensory cells on the identity of the colours and send different inhibitory outputs to the accumulator cells (Figure 6C).
-Following a model approach by MaBouDi et al., 2020b L1 is activated when the low rewarded colours were presented to the model.
-L2 is activated by the high rewarded colour.
+To improve the accuracy of the model in acceptance responses we added learning cells and ($L1andL2$) to the model (Figure 6C) that receive input from the sensory cells on the identity of the colours and send different inhibitory outputs to the accumulator cells (Figure 6C).
+Following a model approach by MaBouDi et al., 2020b $L1$ is activated when the low rewarded colours were presented to the model. $L2$ is activated by the high rewarded colour.
 The two accumulators receive different levels of inhibition from the learning cells based on the reward likelihood of the presented colour.
-If a highly-rewarded colour is presented to the model, L2 is activated and inhibits the reject accumulator more than the accept accumulator.
+If a highly-rewarded colour is presented to the model, $L2$ is activated and inhibits the reject accumulator more than the accept accumulator.
 This lowers evidence accumulation in the rejection accumulator.
-Conversely, a low rewarded colour activates L1 which inhibits the accept accumulator.
+Conversely, a low rewarded colour activates $L1$ which inhibits the accept accumulator.
 The model with learning cells could discriminate between the high-rewarded and low-rewarded colours but in simulations, it made equal numbers of correct acceptance and correct rejection responses (Figure 6C).
 This differed from the behaviour of bees (Figure 4B).
 In summary, none of the classical sequential sampling models in Figure 6 were able to reproduce the experimental data.

 Our final model included parallel accumulators for accept and reject, learning cells and the cross-inhibitory feedback signals from the command cells (Figure 7A).
 This model could reproduce the features of bee choice behaviour (Figures 4 and 5): (1) In this model there was a higher threshold for acceptance than rejection, and acceptance was more accurate than rejection (Figure 7C); (2) When the available evidence was reduced, the model showed reduced discriminability (Figure 7D); (3) The model was sensitive to reward likelihood (Figure 7E); (4) Finally, changing evidence and reward likelihood influenced acceptance and rejection response times.
 By comparing the model outputs with observed bee behaviours, it becomes evident that our final model can appropriately capture the dynamic features of bee decision-making.
 Comparing the outputs of the different models indicates that a parallel pathway for accept and reject accumulators is crucial in modelling bee decision-making, where both accumulators' evidence is subject to modification through learning and feedback from command cells (see decision letter section).